-I am a Ph.D. candidate in the Department of Political Science at Georgia State University.
+I am a Ph.D. candidate in the Department of Political Science at Georgia State University, and I became ABD in February of 2018.
 I successfully passed my comprehensive exams in October of 2016 in American Politics and Public Law.
+I successfully defended my dissertation prospectus in February 2018.
 I received my Bachelors in Political Science in May of 2013 with Research Honors within the Honors College at Georgia State University.
 I was admitted into the Direct Admit Ph.D. program in Political Science in 2013, and received my Masters of Arts in Political Science in 2015.

 My primary field of study is Judicial Politics, and I am currently working on my dissertation on judicial workloads.
 I am specifically interested in studying how workloads effect opinion content, citations, and length.
 My dissertation looks at a selection of state supreme courts over a 10 year time span.
 I have diverse methodological training in quantitative, qualitative, survey, and experimental methods.
 My research includes with work with text analysis and readability software.
 I also have experience using LaTex, Stata, and SPSS for statistical analysis and document formatting.